| Getting your Trinity Audio player ready... |

 Determining What Score You Need for UCLA Anderson

-Generally speaking, a good GMAT score is one that is equal to your target school’s average score, and a great GMAT score is one that beats the average.
+Generally speaking, a good GMAT score is one that is equal to your target school’s average score.
+A great GMAT score is one that beats the average.
 However, because all applicants are different, what constitutes a competitive GMAT score for UCLA Anderson varies from one applicant to the next.

-These varying standards are not only because factors such as GPA and work history are taken into account, but also because Anderson, like many business schools, prides itself on attracting future MBAs from all over the world and from many different backgrounds.
+These varying standards are not only because factors such as GPA and work history are taken into account.
+Anderson, like many business schools, prides itself on attracting future MBAs from all over the world and from diverse backgrounds.
 In general, business schools want to create a dynamic environment for their students, one that reflects the real world.
 So, MBA admissions committees typically seek to pull together a student body that brings with it a diverse array of experiences and perspectives.

 Consequently, you should think of other applicants whose profiles are similar to yours as your direct competition.
 You should also keep in mind that applicants from industries and backgrounds that tend to be overrepresented in MBA applicant pools usually need to earn higher GMAT scores in order to stand out among their peers.

-For example, let’s say you’re a white male with a degree in engineering, a GPA of 3.5, and 4 years of work experience in tech.
-In that case, a GMAT score that is well above the average of 706 (and I would argue, above the prior average of 719), may be necessary for you to rise to the top of a sea of similar applicants.
+For example, let’s say you’re a white male with a degree in engineering, a GPA of 3.6, and 5 years of work experience in technology.
+In that case, a GMAT score that is well above the average of 714 may be necessary for you to rise to the top of a sea of similar applicants.

-In fact, you probably want to aim for the upper end of the mid-80% GMAT score range, and if there are some areas of your profile that may be considered weaknesses, you may want to shoot for a score above that range, 750 for example.
+In fact, you probably want to aim for the upper end of the mid-80% GMAT score range.
+And if there are some areas of your profile that may be considered weaknesses, you may want to shoot for a score above that range, 760, for example.

 TTP PRO TIP:

-If you come from an overrepresented group, a GMAT score that beats the Stanford average may be necessary to help you stand out among a sea of similar applicants.
+If you come from an overrepresented group, a GMAT score that beats the Anderson average may be necessary to help you stand out among a sea of similar applicants.

 As you can see, you have to take every aspect of your profile into account when determining what GMAT score will make you a competitive applicant.
 This includes considering how your GMAT section scores may be viewed by admissions.
 Let’s discuss that next.